googlefonts/colr-gradients-spec/OFF_AMD2_WD.md

 not repeated here.
 Actual implementations can integrate such checks with rendering processing.

 1. Start with an initial drawing surface.
-As mentioned in 5.7.11.1.8.2, the bounding box of the base glyph can be used to determine the size.
+As mentioned in 5.7.11.1.8.2, if a clip box is provided, it can be used to determine the size.
+Otherwise, the graph can be traversed to compute a required size.
 1. Traverse the graph of a color glyph definition, starting with the root paint table referenced by a BaseGlyphPaintRecord, using the following pseudo-code function.